 What is the difference between collaborative brainstorming and co-creation?

-Collaborative brainstorming focuses on generating ideas within a team.
-It is usually an internal activity where colleagues or cross-functional members come together to explore possibilities and solve problems.
-The outcome is a pool of ideas, but the team decides which ones to refine or implement later.
+Collaborative brainstorming is an activity where team members come together to explore possibilities and solve problems.
+The outcome is a collection of creative ideas.

 How can you reduce collaboration overload during brainstorming?